-The site generates random user data, including email address, that you can use in testing.
+The site generates random user data, including email addresses, that you can use in testing.

 You can see that it's a pretty simple interface.
 The default includes more data than I need for testing, but you can add more fields from a list of 157 different types of data for your testing purpose.

-On the bottom, you can choose how many records you need, which format to use, how to encode the file and more.
+At the bottom, you can choose how many records you need, which format to use, how to encode the file, and more.
 It's available for free for a small batch of records, but they have pricing plans for needs beyond what I'm demonstrating here.